Skip to main content

 Non-compliance with the accessibility regulations

-There are several instances of non-compliance with WCAG level AA.
-These are:
+These are the instances of non-compliance with WCAG 2.2 AA.

-We will to fix these issues in the following ways:
+We will fix these in the following ways:

 Content that's not within the scope of the accessibility regulations